 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, Revenue From Contracts With Customers ("ASU 2014-09").
 This pronouncement outlines a single comprehensive model to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance.
 The core principle of ASU 2014-09 is that an entity recognizes revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 Additionally, the FASB issued several amendments to the standard, including clarification on accounting for licenses of intellectual property and identifying performance obligations.
-This guidance is effective for annual reporting periods beginning after December 15, 2017, including interim periods within the annual reporting periods.
-We will adopt this guidance as of January 1, 2018 and we expect to apply this standard using the full retrospective method.
-During 2016, we established a project team responsible for assessment and implementation of this guidance.
-While we are continuing to evaluate the impact of the adoption of this guidance on our consolidated financial statements, we currently believe that the measurement and timing of recognition of revenue from certain of our CA-NA, CA-ROW and BA customers will be impacted in the following ways (however cash and cash equivalents will not be impacted):
+This new guidance is effective for annual reporting periods beginning after December 15, 2017, including interim periods within the annual reporting periods; we will adopt this guidance as of January 1, 2018.
+We are continuing to evaluate our revenue contracts under the new guidance.
+Based on our preliminary understanding of the impact the adoption of this standard will have on our financial statements, we reassessed and now plan to adopt the standard using the modified retrospective method.
+Under the modified retrospective method, revenue and expenses that would have been recognized in the future will be recorded to equity as a cumulative adjustment at the date of adoption.
+While we are continuing to evaluate the impact of the adoption of this guidance on our consolidated financial statements, we currently believe that the measurement and timing of recognition of revenue and related costs from certain of our customer contracts will be impacted in the following ways, primarily from our Airline Directed contracts in CA-NA and CA-ROW (cash flows and cash and cash equivalents will not be impacted):